astronomer/docs/learn/custom-xcom-backends-tutorial.md

 2. Prepare your AWS S3 or GCP Cloud Storage as shown in [Step 2: Set up your object storage account](#step-2-set-up-your-object-storage-account).

 3. Create an Airflow connection as shown in [Step 3: Create a connection](#step-3-create-a-connection).
-By default Astronomer's pre-built XCom backend will use the connection ID `aws_default` for a AWS S3 connection and `google_cloud_default` for a connection to GCP Cloud Storage.
-You can override the connection id used by setting the Airflow environment variable `CONNECTION_NAME` (AWS) or `XCOM_BACKEND_CONNECTION_NAME` (GCS).
+By default, Astronomer's pre-built XCom backend uses the connection ID `aws_default` for an AWS S3 connection and `google_cloud_default` for a GCP Cloud Storage connection.
+You can override which connection id the backend uses by setting the Airflow environment variable `CONNECTION_NAME` for AWS or `XCOM_BACKEND_CONNECTION_NAME` for GCS.

-4. Open the .env file of your Astro Project and add the following line to set your XCom backend to the pre-built XCom class:
+4. To set your XCom backend to the pre-built XCom class, open the .env file of your Astro Project and add the following line :

 <Tabs
     defaultValue="aws"